Tomppeli86/2D-Platformer/README.md

-Some of the code solutions from a game I'm working with
+Some of the code solutions from a game I'm working on.

-made with a Godot Engine & <strong>gdscript(python)</strong>.
+Made with a Godot Engine & <strong>gdscript(python)</strong>.

 ![forest](https://user-images.githubusercontent.com/99166139/164237981-2defd440-392d-4b0e-85ef-4608f9105f3d.jpg)